a-n-rose/a-n-rose.github.io/_posts/2018-09-26-english-speech-to-ipa.md

 Lastly, I had to decide how many MFCCs I would use to train the network to classify IPA characters.
 I decided that classifying three IPA characters would be ideal, as when speech sounds are produced, they are not produced in isolation: their sounds are influenced by the sounds produced before and after.
 (To see for yourself, see how the letter *j* (dʒ in IPA) changes when you say *joke* (dʒəʊk) versus *judge* (dʒʌdʒ).
 Your lips are already getting round while saying *j* when pronouncing *joke* while your lips stay more relaxed with the latter.)
 This meant that I would feed the LSTM network with samples in sequences of MFCCs that corresponded to three IPA characters.
 Not every speaker speaks at the same speed; therefore sometimes more MFCCs were necessary to represent IPA characters and sometimes fewer.
 On average 6 MFCC samples represented three IPA characters, so I limited the MFCC sequences to 20, and zero padded the sequences (what was most) that were less than that.

 Lastly, I had to turn the label data (i.e. three IPA characters) from strings into integers, data the LSTM could work with.
 To do so, I generated a list of all 3-letter IPA combinations possible, including letter repeats.
 I then applied the indexes of these as labels of the MFCC sequence data.
-This way I could avoid using one-hot-encoding (I tried that and got a memory error), but I'll get into that later.

 ### Table 3: MFCC data with IPA label
 ![Imgur](https://i.imgur.com/4vvSciZ.png?1)